 Since 1994, Dylan has published three books of drawings and paintings, and his work has been exhibited in major art galleries.
 As a songwriter and musician, Dylan has sold more than 100 million records worldwide and received numerous awards over the years including Grammy, Golden Globe, and Academy Awards; he has been inducted into the Rock and Roll Hall of Fame, Minnesota Music Hall of Fame, Nashville Songwriters Hall of Fame, and Songwriters Hall of Fame.
 The Pulitzer Prize jury in 2008 awarded him a special citation for "his profound impact on popular music and American culture, marked by lyrical compositions of extraordinary poetic power."
-In May 2000, Dylan was awarded the Polar Music Prize.
 In May 2012, Dylan received the Presidential Medal of Freedom from President Barack Obama.

 Powered by Wikipedia